davisjc/carputer/README.md

-# carputer
+# Carputer

-music computer for car
+Music computer for car.

-## about
+## About

-This project is my attempt at building an easy-to-use music system for my car.
+I love listening to music while driving, and want to be as uninhibited as possible while doing so.

-Previously, I had used various streaming utilities on my phone that would shovel lossy-encoded music over LTE, but this wasn't ideal for me.
-Also, my phone isn't nearly large enough to hold all the music I want offline.
+Previously, I had used various mobile streaming apps or would store select music directly on my phone, but I wasn't ever really satisfied with these solutions.
+I always had to be aware of how much lossy-encoded music I was shovelling over LTE or which songs I'd choose to put on my phone, since space is limited and my music collection is large.

+This project is my solution to having my entire music collection in full fidelity available in my car, while making it simple to keep in sync with my collection at home.

-## design priorities
+## Design Priorities

-* Entire music collection available in lossless, CD-quality encoding (FLAC).
+* Provide entire music collection in lossless, CD-quality encoding (FLAC).
-* Avoiding streaming large amounts of data over my cell phone.
+* Avoid streaming data over my cell phone.
-* Maintain easy strategy for keeping music in sync with my collection.
+* Make syncing music an easy and non-interfering process.
+* Use simple and flexible design that allows for easy customization and extensibility.
-* Tactile interface for controlling music (using a touch screen in a car is much too distracting and dangerous while driving).
+* Allow for tactile controls for controlling music (using a touch screen in a car kind of sucks ...and not to mention is dangerous).
-* Simple and flexible design that allows for easy customization and extensibility.

-## approach
+## Approach

+This project was a good exercise in reframing a problem.
+Many ideas I had upfront were either over-engineered or not really relevant to my priorities.

-Earlier on I waffled around with many complex ideas, which extended to fabricating an entirely new stereo head unit for my car that would have a screen, controls, GPS, WiFi, disc burner, and some database-backed music tracking program that would allow me to track offline what music was missing or otherwise out-of-sync with my collection at home.
+Earlier, I waffled around with many complex ideas, which included a lot of "why not" thoughts that extended to fabricating an entirely new stereo head unit for my car that would have a screen, controls, GPS, WiFi, disc burner, and some database-backed music tracking program that would track offline what music was missing or otherwise out-of-sync with my collection at home by calculating and comparing file hashes.

-I realized that many of the things I was considering to make were already made, e.g., I wasn't about to make a better or easier to use Google Maps than was already available through my phone.
+I realized that many of the ideas I was considering were already well made: e.g., I wasn't about to casually make an easier to use interface to Google Maps than was already available on my phone.
+Speaking of the phone: it's a quality display that can be mounted on the dash.
 My existing stereo head unit already handles analog input well and doesn't need to be redone.
-Also, I hadn't quite thought out the best way for syncing music with the carputer.

-The biggest lesson I learned from this project is eliminating components of the system that weren't really important, and actually compromised the cleaniness of the system.
+With those considerations in mind, all I really needed is a small computer with large persistent storage that can be controlled by my phone (and more ideally, physical buttons), and a simple strategy for getting music collection changes synced between two offline systems using something like a USB thumb drive as a messenger of state.

+## The Build

-## the build
+## Misc.

 misc install notes for Arch Linux (will revise):